sumitk9801/Mastering-Git/readme.md

  3) git checkout -b newBranch-name  ---> by this u can make new branch and also moveto that branch .(Shortcut)

  4) git branch new-branch-name souce-branch --> this will ensure that the new branch is created inside the right source branch

+  steps to merge the branch with the main branch
+  1) git checkout main
+  2) git pull origin main
+  3) git merge branch_name
+  4) git push origin main

 ----------------------------------------------------------------------------------------------------------
 To connect local and remote files use cmd:-